 So many truck come into our shop with high EGT's, turbo lag, excessive smoke output, and bad fuel mileage which are all symptoms of a boost leak.
 It is so common to devlop boost leak that we now require all trucks to have a boost test done prior to strapping them down on the dyno.
-What is funny, is that no one shows up knowing they had a boost leak.
+What's funny, is that no one shows up knowing they had a boost leak.
 The reality is that even if you can hit peak boost, you may have a leak, especially if you have a variable vane turbo.
-Variable vane turbos will change vane position and other operations to try and achieve a disired boost number which may cover up a leak in the charged air system.
+Variable vane turbos will change vane position and other operations to try and achieve a desired boost number which may cover up a leak in the charged air system.

 Do not put a test plug in the hot side pipe, this takes the y-bridge out of the test loop (a common leak spot).
 The engine will hold the pressure.

 If you hear any hissing, find it and you'll find your boost leak.
-Fixing it will lower EGT's, improve spoolup, and improve peak power.
+Fixing it will lower EGT's, improve spool up, and improve peak power.